ApiLogik/game-vacine-bozo/README.md

 # game-vacine-bozo
-Game criado apenas com html, css e javascript
+Jogo simples criado apenas com HTML, CSS e JavaScript.
+(Apenas para treinamento);

+A simple game made it only with HTML, CSS and JavaScript;
+(For training only);